Synopsis

 Summary

-This legislation will apply in England.
+This legislation will apply across the UK.

 What will change?